Map of Plunge, Lithuania as drawn by Yossel

 Sidney Milavetz was also a dentist and practiced in Minneapolis.
 I understand that he was involved in the development of a dental tool used to wash away debris in the mouth after drilling into a tooth.
 He married late in life and to a very nice lady, Edith Smith.

-There were two (count 'em) Ted or Theodore Soloski; one Ted Horwitz and one Ted Margulis - all, of course, named after our grandfather Theodore Soloski.
-Ted Soloski the son of Harry Soloski, died at a fairly young age.
+Theodore's; one Ted Horwitz and one Ted Margulis - all, of course, named after our grandfather Theodore Soloski.
+Ted Soloski, the son of Harry Soloski, died at a fairly young age.
 He was a food chemist and developed, among several other items, Brown 'N Serve rolls.
 On his way home from work, most evenings, he would stop by our home on Thomas and give us samples of the various types of rolls he had worked on that day.

 The second Ted Soloski was also known as Ted Roberts and he was married to Minnie.
 This Ted was at first a teacher in Ohio, met Minnie and moved to Los Angeles where he became a salesman selling couch covers for many years.
 When Shirley and I first moved to Los Angeles in 1957, Minnie and Ted invited us to their home to participate with their family in many Jewish holidays.